esentri/domainlifecycles/getting-started/english/features/persistence_en.md

 This basic definition already makes simple CRUD operations possible.

-### Define custom database operations
+### Define custom queries
-More complex operations can be excellently defined through the interaction between DLC and JOOQ.
+More complex queries can be excellently defined through the interaction between DLC and JOOQ.
 The `Fetcher` is often used here, which enables simplified loading of the aggregates from the database.
 Exemplary implementations can then look like this: